mbsim-env/build/README.md

 To prepare this the following needs to be done once.

 1. Install Docker.
 Please look on [Docker](https://www.docker.com/) or your Linux distribution how to do this.
-On Linux it is also recommended to enable Docker via "sudo".
+On Linux it is also recommended to enable Docker via "sudo" (It's even required to run the scripts of this repo as a none-privileged user).
 2. Clone this Git repository to your preferred directory (`<mypath>`) which should have enough space to hold the MBSim-Env source code the build directories as well as all your MBSim-Env models and data.
 3. Configure your shell to add `<mypath>/build/docker/buildScripts` to your `PATH`.
 This is not really required but recommended.
-4. Download the Docker image [mbsimenv/mbsim-env-build](https://hub.docker.com/r/mbsimenv/mbsim-env-build/) using the command `sudo docker pull mbsimenv/mbsim-env-build`.
-5. Call `build` in the above configured shell.
+4. Call `build` in the above configured shell.
 This will clone all MBSim-Env repositories, it not already done manually, to `<mypath>/fmatvec`, `<mypath>/hdf5serie`, ...
-After that it will completely build MBSim-Env, so this may take some time.
+Then it will download a large Docker image of MBSim-Env.
+After that it will completely build MBSim-Env, so this all may take some time.
-For the current progress see the output of the script or view `file://<mypath>/build_report/result_current/index.html` via your browser.
+For the current progress of building MBSim-Env see the output of the script or view `file://<mypath>/build_report/result_current/index.html` via your browser.

 You are done.
 Now start the GUI of MBSim by running `mbsimgui` in the above configured shell.